PX4/PX4-user_guide/en/peripherals/remote_id.md

 #### Holybro Pinouts

-Note that CAN port not supported in PX4 v1.14
+Note that CAN port is only supported in PX4 main, not PX4 v1.14 or v1.15 yet.

 ![Holybro Remote ID Pinouts](../../assets/peripherals/remoteid_holybro/holybro_remote_id_pinout.jpg)